automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aorun.md

 # Aorun
-## Description: A small theropod of late Jurassic Asia.
+## A small theropod of late Jurassic Asia.